adamallo/PISCA/README.md

 ```

 ## Usage
-**WARNING:** So far PISCA is only compatible with the java version of BEAST, and therefore it is necessary to include the argument *--beagle_off* (or deselect BEAGLE in the GUI).
+**WARNING:** So far PISCA is only compatible with the java version of BEAST, and therefore it is necessary to include the argument *-beagle_off* (or deselect BEAGLE in the GUI).
+This makes the current version of PISCA incompatible with BEAST v1.10.X.

 PISCA does not include a modified version of Beauti.
 Therefore, you will have to put together the input xml manually (not recommended) use an script or manually modify one made using Beauti.
 The script [generate_genotypes.pl](https://github.com/adamallo/scripts_singlecrypt/blob/master/generate_genotypes.pl) could be a good starting point.